 “Our goal was to focus on underserved and underprivileged learners as many of these students were not introduced to important chemical principals in their middle school science classes,” Plass said.
 “At the high school level in particular, success in science classes is seen as opening doors to science careers as well as promoting scientific literacy – a prerequisite for being an informed citizen.
 We designed our simulations specifically for those learners whose previous experience of chemistry was very limited.”

-The study was funded by a $1.35 million grant by the Institute of Education Sciences to Jan L. Plass, Catherine Milne, and Trace Jordan of NYU Steinhardt along with Bruce Homer of CUNY Graduate Center, to study simulations aimed at enhancing chemistry learning for a broad rang
+The study was funded by a $1.35 million grant by the Institute of Education Sciences to Jan L. Plass, Catherine Milne, and Trace Jordan of NYU Steinhardt along with Bruce Homer of CUNY Graduate Center, to study simulations aimed at enhancing chemistry learning for a broad range of learners.

 Cannot serve request to /content/nyu/en/about/news-publications/news/2012/may/computer-simluations-by-jan-plass-a-catalyst-for-chemistry-learning-for-urban-and-rural-high-schoolers-.html on this server